oinanoanalysis/h5oina/H5OINAFile.md

 - All datasets and attributes of type H5T_STRING are encoded as UTF8 (see [H5T_CSET_UTF8](https://confluence.hdfgroup.org/display/HDF5/H5T_SET_CSET)).
 - Each dataset defining color(s) contains three columns for the red, green and blue components.
 - An _.h5oina_ file may not contain all the datasets specified in this specification.
 Different hardware and acquisition conditions mean that some parameters are not available, and therefore cannot be exported.
 The mandatory datasets are indicated below.
+- In the Data datasets, the value of pixels outside the acquisition area is set to `NaN`.

 ## <a name="data-tree"></a> AZtec Project Data Tree